uxtxarly/uxcuellar.github.io/_posts/2018-08-14-building-a-component-library-in-sketch.md

 ### Things I learned

 The most exciting part of this project is that we were not just documenting some UI components, we were creating a new workflow for an entire team.
-There was a lot of trial and error in the process and I found some Sketch bugs (setting resizing rules in nested symbols is definitely tricky) but this first library was quickly adopted by the entire team and we ended up creating additional libraries for our consumer site, newsletters and wireframes.
+There was a lot of trial and error in the process and I found some Sketch bugs (setting resizing constraints in nested symbols is definitely tricky) but this first library was quickly adopted by the entire team and we ended up creating additional libraries for our consumer site, newsletters and wireframes.